-The Arboretum offers free informational tours in Longenecker Horticultural Gardens (LHG) and the Wisconsin Native Plant Garden (WNPG).
-Tours take place on selected dates from April through October, Wednesday evenings from 7 p.m. to dusk, or Saturday afternoons from 1 to 3 p.m.
-Tours are open to the public and begin at the Arboretum Visitor Center.
-They are intended for adults.
+The Arboretum offers free educational tours in Longenecker Horticultural Gardens (LHG) and the Wisconsin Native Plant Garden (WNPG).
+Tours take place from April through October.
+They are open to the public and begin at the Arboretum Visitor Center.
+Garden tour information is suited for adults.

-With more than 2,500 types of plants on display, Longenecker Horticultural Gardens feature an internationally recognized collection of trees, shrubs, and vines.
+Longenecker Horticultural Gardens features an internationally recognized collection of trees, shrubs, and vines, with more than 2,500 types of plants on display.
 It is a resource for the study of landscape plants by educators, the public, and the nursery trade.
 The gardens hold major displays of lilacs, flowering crabapples, viburnums, conifers, and many other plant groups.

 The 4-acre Wisconsin Native Plant Garden surrounds the Visitor Center with several hundred species native to Wisconsin.
 The garden serves as an introduction to ecological restoration and the restored and managed plant communities in the Arboretum.
 It also demonstrates how to incorporate native plants into home landscapes.

 Tours are led by Arboretum garden staff – including Susan Carpenter, the WNPG curator, and David Stevens, the LHG curator – and other regional experts.
 Tours are cancelled for severe weather.

 Magnolias.
 Tour the Longenecker Horticultural Gardens’ extensive collection of more than 80 magnolia trees.
 Join Julia Czaplewski, horticultural specialist, for a flower-filled stroll.